ShyamkrishnanNair/Front-End-Internship-Projects-Suven-Consultants-Technology-and-Pvt-Ltd/README.md

 ## About

 Welcome to the Front-End Internship project repository!
-In this repository, you'll find two front-end projects developed using HTML, CSS, and JavaScript: a Responsive Admin Dashboard Page.
+In this repository, you'll find two front-end projects developed using HTML, CSS, and JavaScript.
+These projects were a part of my Front End Internship that I did at Suven Consultants & Technology Pvt.
+Ltd, Mumbai.

 ## Projects